The Calling for Human-Rights Advocates and Ministers of God in the 21st Century

 What Is Ministry in Divine Pattern?

 Think of someone in your past who inspired you to become better than you were—someone who encouraged you when you were down and out, who helped you get out of a mindal maze of confusion and chaos, of lower emotions that were destroying your happiness and health.
-That person functioned as a minister to you within divine pattern.
+That person functioned as a human-rights advocate and minister to you within divine pattern.

 The URANTIA Book gives a comprehensive pattern of ministry within divine pattern, starting at Paradise with the three Paradise Deities (the Trinity) and moving through the Paradise-origin personalities down to the local universe-origin personalities—all created and/or trained to serve in divine ministry throughout the absolute, absonite, and finite levels of universe living.
 Even we evolutionary mortals are created to evolve, to expand, and to ascend into the pattern of divine ministry.

 In perusing the topic of ministry in the Fifth Epochal Revelation (The URANTIA Book), it seems that the main mandate, the main purpose for all persons—spirit, morontia, or material—is to help and guide all who seek to attain the Universal Father and His pattern of being and living.
 In attaining this goal, it appears that the basic ministry given to us mortals by human, morontia, and spirit ministers is assistance in “subjecting the flesh more and more to the leading of the Spirit.”